“Old Money, New Problems”

 The Sopranos.
 The Wire.
 Breaking Bad.
 Mad Men.
-Of the four prestige dramas on the unofficial TV Mount Rushmore, Mad Men stands out as the only series without heightened external stakes.
+Of the four prestige dramas on the unofficial TV Mount Rushmore, Mad Men stands out as the only series that doesn’t rely on heightened external stakes.
 Instead of mob bosses, drug dealers or crystal meth kingpins, Mad Men is about … the daily lives of 1960s businessmen?

-But still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is somewhat a bore.
+But still, all this praise of elegant nothingness can’t make up for the fact that “New Amsterdam” is another contemplative bore.

 With nowhere else to turn, Pete shamefully accepts the gratuitous donation of his father-in-law.
-He and Trudy finally get their dream apartment, yet the New York City skyline has never looked emptier.
-And Pete Campbell has never been lower.
+He and Trudy finally get their dream apartment, yet the New York City skyline has never looked so empty.
+And Pete Campbell has never felt so low.

-Pete’s work life at Sterling Cooper isn’t going exactly as planned either.
-Frustrated by his ambitions to become more than a junior executive, Pete tries to pitch ideas to a potential client behind Don’s back.
+Pete’s work life at Sterling Cooper isn’t exactly going so smooth, either.
+Frustrated by his ambitions to become more than just a junior executive, Pete tries to pitch ideas to a potential client behind Don’s back.
 It’s enough to get him fired.

-Bertram Cooper, the founding father of the firm, overrules the termination, claiming that Pete’s last name outweighs his poor performance.
-Played by 76-year-old Robert Morse, Cooper is a captivating presence whenever he appears onscreen.
-He’s a relic from an era long past, one that remembers when the Dyckman’s owned everything north of 125th Street.
+Bertram Cooper, the founding father of the firm, overrules the termination, explaining that Pete’s last name outweighs his poor performance.
+Played by the 76-year-old Robert Morse, Bert Cooper is a captivating relic from an era long past, one that remembers when the old money Dyckman’s owned everything north of 125th Street.

-Cooper’s favoritism is the only stroke of good fortune to come Mr. Campbell’s way all episode.
+Cooper’s nepotism is the only stroke of good fortune to come Mr. Campbell’s way all episode.
 Ironically, the family name is the one thing he’s spent the entire episode trying to avoid.
-In a way, Pete is like Don but on a less grandiose scale — a man who seemingly has it all but doesn’t know what he wants.
+In a way, Pete is just like Don but on a smaller scale — a man who seemingly has it all yet doesn’t know what he wants.

-Helen’s eldest son, nine-year-old Glen, is a sexually-stunted oddball played by the son of series creator Matthew Weiner.
+Helen’s eldest son, nine-year-old Glen, is a sexually-stunted oddball played by Martin Holden Weiner (the son of series creator Matthew).
 His sporadic appearances will always be a low point for the series.
 Luckily, they will be few and far between.

-In our first meeting with Glen, he walks in on Betty peeing and then later asks for a lock of her hair.
-I’m not sure if I should be concerned over the fact that Glen asked or the fact that Betty complied.
+In our first meeting with Glen, he walks in on Betty peeing, and then later asks for a lock of her hair.
+I’m not sure if I should be concerned over the fact that Glen asked, or the fact that Betty complied.
+Or the fact that Mad Men spends so much time with it.
 Either way, I don’t care.

 As a whole, “New Amsterdam” isn’t all that memorable in the Mad Men grand scheme of things.
-But it still gets the job done all things considered.
-Betty and Glen are a low-grade guarantee, and the absence of Peggy is a mistake that these early episodes can’t afford to make, but there are still several developments worth your while.
+Glen and Betty are a match made in hell, and the absence of Peggy is a mistake that these early episodes can’t afford to make, but there are still several developments that make the series worth your while moving forward.
 For better or worse, the hour is completely carried by Pete Campbell, formerly the show’s most vile creation.